 B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2006.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2012.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.

-B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-seeking)

-B2 Nonresident aliens 37 186

-B2 Black, non-Hispanic 384 1,464

-B2 American Indian or Alaska Native 17 68

-B2 Asian or Pacific Islander 353 1,473

-B2 Hispanic 124 516

-B2 White, non-Hispanic 4,127 20,866

-B2 Race/ethnicity unknown 22 482

-B2 TOTAL 5,064 25,055 0
+Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

+Degree-Seeking B2 Degree-Seeking Undergraduates Undergraduates (both First-Time include first-time firstdegree- and non-First Year year) degree-seeking) B2 Nonresident aliens B2 Hispanic 246 1,244 1,893 B2 Black or African American, non-Hispanic 335 3,592 19,366 B2 White, non-Hispanic B2 American Indian or Alaska Native, non-Hispanic 3 31 В2 Asian, non-Hispanic 518 2.186 B2 Native Hawaiian or other Pacific Islander, non-Hispanic 26 B2 Two or more races, non-Hispanic 158 645 B2 Race and/or ethnicity unknown 403 B2 TOTAL 4,935 26,060 0